Israeli strikes on Rafah raise fear ground assault could begin | Law-Order

 "They were all together, when suddenly they were all gone like dust."
 At another bomb site, Jamil Abu Houri said the intensification of air strikes was Israel's way of showing its disdain for a U.N.
 Security Council resolution last week demanding an immediate Israel-Hamas ceasefire.

-Next up, he fears a ground assault on Rafah, which Israel has threatened for weeks to carry out despite pleas from its closest ally Washington that this would wreak a humanitarian disaster.
+Next up, he fears a ground assault on Rafah, which Israeli Prime Minister Benjamin Netanyahu has threatened to carry out despite warnings from closest ally Washington that this would wreak a humanitarian disaster.
 "The bombing has increased, and they have threatened us with an incursion, and they say that have been given the green light for the Rafah incursion.
 Where is the Security Council?"
 Abu Houri said.

+A U.S. official said on Wednesday Israel had asked to reschedule a meeting in Washington to discuss its plans for Rafah, days after Netanyahu abruptly cancelled the talks over the passage of a Gaza ceasefire resolution by the U.N.
+Security Council that the U.S. decided not to veto.
+The U.S. abstention from the vote pointed to frustration with Netanyahu, who rebuked Washington over the move.

 Just west of Gaza City in the enclave's north, seven people were killed in an airstrike on a house, health officials said.
 The Israeli military says it is targeting armed Hamas militants who use civilian buildings, including apartment blocks and hospitals, for cover.
 Hamas denies doing so.